polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

   </figcaption>
 </figure>

+In Gaussian Process Regression, the resulting model provides not only an approximation of the true function (the mean function of the Gaussian process) but also a measurement of the uncertainty (the covariance) of the model for each $$x$$.
+Simply put, the smaller the standard deviation (here: grey background) at a point in the function, the more certain the model is that the mean value (here: black curve) represents a good approximation of the real loss value.
+If one would like to increase the accuracy of the approximation, we could simply increase the size of the training data set.
+Since we can specifically choose some hyperparameter combinations and calculate the resulting loss of the model, it's worth to think first what sampling point would probably result in the highest model improvement.
+A popular way to find the next sampling point, is to use the uncertainty of the model as basis for the decision.

+These and similar considerations are mapped into an **Acquisition Function**, which is the basis for choosing the next sampling point(s).

+The following sections of the article will illustrate this briefly outlined procedure step by step using the Support Vector Regression.

-## Grid Search vs. Baysian Optimization using SVR
+## Grid Search vs. Bayesian Optimization <a name="hyperparameter_comparison"/>

-In order to be able to explain this concept step by step with a more realistic example, I am using the Boston Housing Data and utilize the support vector regression algorithm to build a model which approximates the correlation between:
+In order to be able to explain the just described concept step by step with a more realistic example, I am using the Boston Housing Data and utilize the support vector regression algorithm to build a model which approximates the correlation between:

-**Target varibale:** MEDV - Median value of owner-occupied homes in $1000's
+**Target variable:** MEDV - Median value of owner-occupied homes in $1000's

-**Independend variable:** LSTAT - % lower status of the population
+**Independent variable:** LSTAT - % lower status of the population

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/boston_housing_data_set.png" style="width:100%">